rnc-personal/CI-First-Project/README.md

 ### - Navigation:

-- The site features a full responsive naviagation on all pages.
+- The site features a full responsive navigation on all pages.
 - Font Awesome Icons were used to drawn the users attention to the navigation.
 - The navigation collapses down to a compact, "hamburger" style menu that was achieved with no Javascript.